FALLfield/MPU/Y2S2/Software Engineering/note.md

   - What is software engineering
     - Software engineering is an engineering discipline that is concerned with all aspects of software production
-  - What ae the fundamental software engineering activities
+  - What are the fundamental software engineering activities
     - Software specification, software development, software validation and software evolution
   - What is the difference between software engineering and computer science